it15-2019/my-school-projects/README.md

 # my-school-projects
-In this repository I have my best projects from school with diffrent tehnology in diffrent envirements like:
+In this repository I have my best projects from school with different programming languages like java and C# in programs like: SpringToolSuite4, Eclipse IDE for Java Developers, Angular, Visual Studio and Visual Studio Code